-Section 2: In an attempt to avoid confusion when selecting All League teams, this section provides a number of formulas in which a division chairperson can follow.
+- Section 2: In an attempt to avoid confusion when selecting All League teams, this section provides a number of formulas in which a division chairperson can follow.
 It is required that all JV-F/S level teams use these formulas and allow Varsity level teams the option to use them.
-(05/27/10)

-- Special awards are limited to 5 and not to be included in the 1st team (these are considered "over and above" the 1st team recognitions.)(MVP, SR, JR of the year are automatically included in 1st team and do not need to be added/listed as such, certificates say ". ... and is a member of the First Team All-league". - However, SOPH or FR of the year if listing any other SOPH or FR on 1st or 2nd team you must first list your SOPH or FR of the year before adding any other freshman or sophomores to either 1st or 2nd team all-league. - In the case of a tie in the league standings, extra certificates will be provided to equal the exact finish amount (i.e.: if 2 teams tie for 2nd place, both teams will receive the number of all league certificates that the formula states the 2nd place should receive.) - Honorable mention awards will be pre-printed (with "Honorable Mention") and be limited to 2 per school, per team (these will not be recorded by the BVAL) - If you choose to give Co-MVP, Co-SR, etc., you must give up one of your remaining special awards.
-You may not give up Coach of the Year or an all-league spot for a Co-spot.
+(05/27/10) - Special awards are limited to 5 and not to be included in the 1st team (these are considered "over and above" the 1st team recognitions.)(MVP, SR, JR, SOPH and FRESH of the year are automatically included in 1st team.) - In the case of a tie in the league standings, extra certificates will be provided to equal the exact finish amount (i.e.: if 2 teams tie for 2nd place, both teams will receive the number of all league certificates that the formula states the 2nd place should receive.) - Honorable mention awards will be pre-printed (with "Honorable Mention") and be limited to 2 per school, per team (these will not be recorded by the BVAL) - If you choose to give Co-MVP, Co-SR, etc., you must give up one of your remaining special awards.
+You may not give up an all-league spot for a Co-spot.